MicrosoftDocs/ATADocs/ATADocs/vpn-integration-install-step.md

     ![RADIUS setup](./media/radius-setup.png)

-4. Type the name of the closest ATA Gateway or ATA Lightweight Gateway, and make sure the default port, 1813, is configured.
+4. In the **Add RADIUS Server** window, type the **Server name** of the closest ATA Gateway or ATA Lightweight Gateway.
+Under **Port**, make sure the default of 1813 is configured.
 Click **Change** and type a new shared secret string of alphanumeric characters that you can remember.
 You will need to fill it out later in your ATA Configuration.

-5. In the **Add RADIUS Server** window, check the **Send RADIUS Account On and Accounting Off messages** box and then click **OK** on all open dialog boxes.
+Check the **Send RADIUS Account On and Accounting Off messages** box and then click **OK** on all open dialog boxes.

      ![VPN setup](./media/vpn-set-accounting.png)